-Sensorineural hearing loss is the most common kind of hearing loss and is treated by the use of hearing aids.
+Sensorineural hearing loss is the most common kind of hearing loss and is treated by the use of hearing aids or cochlear implants.
 Sensorineural hearing loss occurs when there is damage to the inner ear (cochlea) or to the nerve pathways from the inner ear to the brain.
 Sensorineural hearing loss is frequently referred to as “nerve hearing loss.”
 Typically, sensorineural hearing loss cannot be medically or surgically corrected.
 Sensorineural hearing loss may be caused by any of these:

 - Aging (Presbycusis)

 - Noise exposure

 - Head trauma